 The tool was first published in Autumn 2010, and in 2015 it was developed into a web based tool, which enables users to customise their local sport profile.

-How does sports participation vary within a local authority?
-Sport England has developed a tool which enables users to view small area estimates of participation for every local authority in England.
+How does participation vary within a local authority?
+Sport England has developed small area estimates for the 6,791 Middle Super Output Areas (MSOAs).